Mazda CX-3: Sales and production

+As of December 2021, the cumulative global production volume of CX-3 is 829,843 units, and the sales volume is 820,003 units.

 CX-3 Racing Concept

 The Mazda CX-3 Racing Concept was unveiled at the 2015 Tokyo Auto Salon, and a few days later at the North American International Auto Show in Detroit.
-It sports front lip and roof spoilers, side skirts, colored accents and larger 17 inch wheels and tires.
+It sports front lip and roof spoilers, side skirts, coloured accents and larger 19 inch wheels and tires.
 The concept also rides on an adjustable suspension, and includes a racing air intake kit and a sports muffler.